-Edited by Kurt Hübner
+Edited by Prof. Kurt Hübner

 The science is clear: climate change is a fact and the probability is extremely high that it has been caused by humans.
 At the same time, policy responses are hesitant, rather lukewarm and differ substantially between nation-states.
 The question is, what drives and what blocks radical action?
 This book makes the case that institutional settings, path dependence and emerging change coalitions are critical in explaining climate policies across the global political economy.